SureCost Blog

 The Trap of Surface-Level Metrics

-Traditional purchasing reviews tend to focus on a handful of familiar metrics:
+Traditional pharmacy purchasing reviews tend to focus on a handful of familiar metrics:

 • Total spend